Amazon’s product review guidelines are strict and important… and if you’re not careful, they could easily bring down your business.

 Amazon Product Review Policy & Guidelines: In Summary

 It’s hard to follow the rules if you don’t even know the rules.
-And the consequences for breaking Amazon’s product review guidelines are harsh.
+And the consequences of breaking Amazon’s product review guidelines are harsh.

 Punishments ranging from review blocks to suspensions to legal action can and have been handed down to sellers who break the rules, offering incentivized reviews or practicing review manipulation.

-Amazon don’t mess around when it comes to consumer trust.
+Amazon doesn’t mess around when it comes to consumer trust.
 So don’t expect a slap on the wrist if you break the rules.